CLSherrod/clsherrod.github.io/now.md

 ---
 layout: article
-title: What I'm Doing Now - Christopher Sherrod
+title: What I'm Doing Now
 permalink: /now/
 ---
 (This is a [now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.)